 The doctoral degree may be conferred upon completion of at least 90 credit hours of advanced study (including the master's degree).
 At least 30 credit hours beyond the master's degree must be completed at Indiana University, with at least two consecutive semesters in residence.
 Up to 30 credit hours may be transferred from accredited institutions.
 Each course to be transferred must be equivalent to a course offered at Indiana University.
-Transfer for the D.M. and D.M.E. degrees is approved by the director of graduate studies and the department in which the equivalent course is offered.
+Transfers are approved by the director of graduate studies and the department in which the equivalent course is offered.
 Departmental practices vary: an interview or examination may be required.
 Performance lessons, chamber music coaching, ensemble, and review courses may not be transferred.